bloxbean/yaci-store/docs/getting-started-as-library.md

 #### N2C Configuration

 The following properties are required for node-to-client (n2c) communication.
-This is required for transaction submission, fetching protocol parameters etc. If you don't need these functionalities, you can leave them as-is.
+This is required for transaction submission, fetching protocol parameters etc. If you don't need these functionalities, you can leave them commented.
 ```
 #store.cardano.n2c-node-socket-path=/Users/satya/work/cardano-node/preprod-8.1.2/db/node.socket